justinknight93/virtual-GBM/README.md

 ## What's working and what's not
 There are a lot of missing fixtures and DMX code handlers.
 Right now the 2 pars are fully working and the two moving heads are mostly working.
 There is no strobing or gobos on the moving heads yet.
 Everything else is TBA.

+## Tech details
+VirtualGBM is a node.js app.
+The server code is located in index.js and all of the client code is in the public folder.
+If you want to run the code from source, install node and from the root folder run `npm install` and `npm run start`.
+To build a new exe file you can use pkg by running `npm install -g pkg` and `npm run package`.